 UCLan graduate to Britain's top potter

-"Winning the show was amazing," says Matthew.
-"But going into teaching is a fantastic achievement for me, it's a career for life.
+Reflecting on his achievements, Matthew said: “Winning the show was amazing.
+But going into teaching is a fantastic achievement for me, it's a career for life.
 I love meeting new people and watching their creativity develop."